 During my Time at the University of New Orleans I tutored students from all majors in math and engineering.
 I taught an enrichment class to incoming students to the University of New Orleans in math to assist with gaps in their knowledge prior to the start classes.
 Currently I tutor middle school kids in Algebra and Geometry.

-University of New Orleans - Bachelors, Electrical Engineering
+Undergraduate Degree: University of New Orleans - Bachelors, Electrical Engineering

-Stanford University - PhD, Geophysics
+Graduate Degree: Stanford University - PHD, Geophysics

 10th Grade Math

 4th Grade Math

 Q & A

 What is your teaching philosophy?